 You might feel like you’re the only one with self-care barriers, but that isn’t true.
 Learn how to overcome the most common obstacles!

-Most of us would agree our self-care is a priority.
+Most of us would agree that our self-care is a priority.

 Self-care is necessary to do every day, and it includes all of the actions, behaviors, and activities we do to build coping skills to help us manage stress, prevent illness, and stay well.

 But, there are common barriers to self-care, and many people struggle with them.

-More important to know, however, is that there are simple ways to deal with these self-care barriers.
+More important to know, however, is that there are some simple ways to deal with these self-care barriers.
 In fact, I list seven of them below!

 As you might expect, some solutions are more comfortable to implement than others.
-But it’s possible to deal with your self-care barriers.
+But it’s absolutely possible to deal with your self-care barriers.